-The proportion of females in the Upper mid quartile, lower quartile has increased since last year.
-The proportion of males in the upper quartile has increased by 1%.
+The proportion of females in the Upper mid quartile has decreased and increased in lower quartile since last year.
+The proportion of males in the upper middle quartile has increased by 3% and the proportion in the lower quartile has decreased.